Columbia-Neuropythonistas/IntroPythonForNeuroscientists2023/Week01/README.md

 # Preparation for Class
-Please try to follow the instructions to [Set Up Conda](https://github.com/Columbia-Neuropythonistas/IntroPythonForNeuroscientists2022/blob/main/Week01_SetUpEnvAndHelloWorld/README.md#set-up-conda) and [Install VSCode](https://github.com/Columbia-Neuropythonistas/IntroPythonForNeuroscientists2022/blob/main/Week01_SetUpEnvAndHelloWorld/README.md#install-vscode) by [DATE TBD] so that we have time to troubleshoot and everyone can start on the same page.
+Please try to follow the instructions to [Set Up Conda](https://github.com/Columbia-Neuropythonistas/IntroPythonForNeuroscientists2022/blob/main/Week01_SetUpEnvAndHelloWorld/README.md#set-up-conda) and [Install VSCode](https://github.com/Columbia-Neuropythonistas/IntroPythonForNeuroscientists2022/blob/main/Week01_SetUpEnvAndHelloWorld/README.md#install-vscode) by Monday, 9/4/2023 so that we have time to troubleshoot and everyone can start on the same page.
 Once you've set everything up, take a screenshot of the printed hello world, a screenshot of the conda version, and submit both to Courseworks.
 Please also fill out the pre-class survey form by then.
 If you run into any issues, you can try googling the error message, or you can email us.
-If you aren't able to figure it out on your own, please email [EMAIL GOES HERE]
+If you aren't able to figure it out on your own, please email pfncolumbia@gmail.com

 Please do the rest of the preparation before the first class.

 ## Fill Out Pre-Class Survey [Form](tbd)
 Now that you've decided to take the class, we would like to get a sense of people's previous experience and what they want to get out of the class in case this is different than in the interest form we sent out last year.
 Form [here](tbd).

+## Disclaimer
+Please make sure you read ALL of the text and do ALL the tasks below.
 ## Video Introductions to Command Line and Git
 1. [Introduction to the Command Line (5m 40s)](https://www.youtube.com/watch?v=cgVbqxtx3hU)
 2. [Introduction to Git (Watch the first 6m 32s)](https://www.youtube.com/embed/uR6G2v_WsRA?end=392).
 The remainder of the video is good to watch for an introduction to how we will be using git in class, but is not necessary if you are short on time.